julie-jiang/sudoku/README.md

 ```
 And run:
 ```
-./sodukuit <filename>
+./sodukuit <path to list of soduku puzzles>
 ```

 For example:
 ```
-./sodukuit puzzle.txt
+./sodukuit puzzle/puzzle_list.txt
 ```

-## Current Progress
-I'm currently implementing the hash table, which will be used to replace the `map` objects in `Soduku`.
-After that, I will optimize my search algorithm by adding a Priority Queue.

 ## Data Structures

 1. [Set](Set/)

-	A self-balancing AVL binary search tree designed to hold the domains, or possible values, of each coordinate object `Coord`.
+	A self-balancing AVL binary search tree designed to hold any object.

 2. [Hash Map](HashMap/)

-	A hash table designed to map coordinate objects `Coord` to their assigned values.
+	A hash table that maps one object to another.

 3. Priority Queue